Organize & Clean

 Get sneaky with under-the-bed storage.

-If you need something to fit under the bed or be stashed away elsewhere instead, this totable organizer from The Container Store has tons of compartments, too, and is available for $20.
+If you need something to fit under the bed or be stashed away elsewhere instead, this organizer from The Container Store has tons of compartments, too, and is available for $20.

 Use small plastic bins for efficient ribbon storage.

 For a clever way to store ribbons that doubles as a dispensing system, check out this tutorial by Monica Wants It.
-All you need to complete the project is some Sterlite containers, wooden dowels, clothespins and the ribbons you want to organize.
+All you need to complete the project is some Sterlite containers, wooden dowels, clothespins, and the ribbons you want to organize.

 How to Store Other Miscellaneous Things